 Simon has since worked as a Lighting & AV Designer and Production Manager alongside his work with Eden Arts.
 He has toured with small scale theatre and designed lighting and AV for theatres and theatre companies across the North working recently with Curious Monkey, OddManOut and Live Theatre in Newcastle.
 He looks after Penrith Old Fire Station and all things technical for Eden Arts.

-Penrith born Gordon Rigg started his career as a Mathematics teacher but, in 1976, the failing health of his father led to him joining the family printing business in which he worked until his retirement in 2009, thirty years as MD and overseeing the development of Reed’s Ltd. (now H&H Reeds Printers) to become one of the leading print firms in the North of England.
+Penrith born Gordon Rigg graduated in Mathematics at Manchester University in 1972 and started a career teaching the subject.
+In 1976, however, the failing health of his father led him to join the family printing business in which he worked until his retirement in 2009, thirty years as MD and overseeing the development of Reed’s Ltd. (now H & H Reeds Printers) to become one of the leading print firms in the North of England.
 He was also non-executive Director of Penrith Building Society for thirty years, ten of these as Chairman.
-Married to retired schoolteacher Yvonne with two grown-up children Rachel and Richard (both working in the arts), Gordon’s interests include music and the creative arts, reading, fishing, walking, all sports and remains an active cyclist.
+Married to retired schoolteacher Yvonne with two grown-up children Rachel, who became a sound engineer and Richard, an artist and gallery technician now working in London, Gordon’s interests include music and the creative arts, reading, fishing, wine and real ale (not necessarily at the same time!) walking, all sports including active cycling.

 John Sidney is the Head of Category Management for Sellafield Ltd. This is a major change programme to revitalize and develop the engineering supply chain for nuclear decommissioning.
 John has a strong focus on cross-discipline cooperation and creative problem solving.
 Having worked in the UK, Africa and the USA, he is currently based in North West England.
 He is a member of the steering group for the Beacon Museum in Whitehaven, a Governor at Furness College and a board member of Atlantic Gateway.